luqmanoop/flytube/readme.md

 - Watch YouTube without Ads
 - Play/Pause background ads
-- Remote ad slots and banners on YouTube
+- Remove distracting ad slots and banners on YouTube
 - Comparison slider to see video with or without ads